sbomer/runtime/docs/design/tools/illink/feature-switch-attributes.md

 ## Comparison with platform compatibility analyzer

 The platform compatibility analyzer is semantically very similar to the behavior described here, except that it doesn't come with ILLink/ILCompiler support for removing removing branches that are unreachable when publishing for a given platform.
+When we ship separate binaries for different platforms, we instead hard-code the OS platform checks to return false for non-matching platforms, and let ILLink/ILCompiler constant propagation remove unreachable branches.

 "Platforms" (instead of "features") are represented as strings, with optional versions.